ppmaungdevv/i3t_node_package/Readme.md

 It Tells the Time.

-A simple package for time conversion for diffferent time zones.
+A simple time conversion package for diffferent time zones.

 ## Usage